Deborah Friedl ’83 broke barriers for women at the Lowell Police Department.

 As she rose through the ranks, Friedl became an expert in domestic violence cases, combining her police training and her psychology background.

-While she acknowledges that violence is a real threat to the community and responding officers, she says she’s been trained to be “ready for violence, but prepared for ways to calm the situation if at all possible, using empathy, patience and intelligence.”
+She says she was trained to be “ready for violence, but prepared for ways to calm the situation if at all possible, using empathy, patience and intelligence.”